pittma/dpitt.me/blog/_posts/2017-05-23-hott-desiderata.md

 H(x, 1) = g(x)
 $$

 To put this in English: We've convered the first line.
 That's our two maps: $f$ and $g$.
-The second line is illustrating the what $H$ maps: the _product_ of $X$ and the unit interval to $Y$.
+The second line is illustrating the what $H$ maps: the _product_ of $X$ and the unit interval to $B$.
 A product in this case means _and_.
 As a quick explanation of product in this context, we can refer to some Haskell:

 ```haskell
 -- This is a sum type, i.e. an or.
 Meaning a Maybe' can be either a Just' a or